TheBIMsider/bcfsleuth/README.md

 - **Dynamic Field Selection**: Export any combination of discovered fields
 - **Custom Field Export**: Include vendor-specific data in exports
 - **Export Preview**: Advanced table shows exactly what will be exported
+- **Template Integration**: Export using saved template configurations with custom filenames

 ### 🔍 Comprehensive BCF Analysis
 - **Multi-Version Support**: BCF 2.0 and 2.1 formats with intelligent adaptation